Isac-E-Perez/Basics-of-Plotting/README.md

 So lets list out the directions and what they do.

 First, I created a *reactive*.
 Reactive expressions let me control which parts of my app update when, which prevents unnecessary computation that can slow down my app.
-In this case, it optimizes the code by having less writen and increases the apps speed.
+In this case, it optimizes the code by having less code written which increases the apps speed.

 *ouput$summary* variable is set to *renderPrint* which is paired with *verbatimTextOutput*.
 This is because the server side of the code uses a specific render function to wrap the code that is provided.